A Guide to Contract Manufacturing in Vietnam

 - Reluctance to share ownership or export license info

-- No fixed business address or verifiable contact
+- Operations without a fixed business address or verifiable contact

 - Pushy behavior to get deposits without a technical discussion